DigitalPublishingToolkit/NN09/md/10Rules.md

 culturally ingrained procedures for a good reason.
-Data protection, legal protection of minors, censorship issues, state secrets, copyright, trade secrets, public relations strategies, etc., are all still based on these old, and rather stolid, mechanics of information exchange.
+Data protection, legal protection of minors, censorship issues, state secrets, copyright, trade secrets, public relations strategies, etc., are all still based on these old and rather stolid mechanics of information exchange.
 Alas, these strategies are increasingly denying us service.

 In the New Game, knowledge is created much faster and spreads